harlan-zw/nuxt-seo/README.md

 ## Background

-Configuring SEO for Nuxt v3 is a lot of work, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.
+Configuring SEO for Nuxt is a lot of work, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.

-What if it was easy and just worked?
+What if there was an easier way?

 Introducing Nuxt SEO Kit, the all-in-one SEO module for Nuxt v3.
-Combining all of my SEO modules and best practices into one, it's the easiest way to get your app SEO ready.
+Combining all of my SEO modules and best practices into one, it's the easiest and quickest way to improve your apps SEO.

 ## Modules